hyiltiz/vim-plugins-profile/README.md

 *Nothing*.
 Well, at least `Bash` and `Ruby`, but most systems already comes with those pre-installed already.

-If not (e.g. in M$ Windows systems), then you will need to install several tools before you can run this.
+If not (e.g. in M\$ Windows systems), then you will need to install several tools before you can run this.

  - Bash (Cygwin, or Git for Windows will also work)
  - Ruby 2.3 (other version might as well just work.
 If not, you can repurt an Issue then I'll fix it)

-To produce the eye-candy graphs, you will need to use `R`.
-The script prompts whether it should install the `R:ggplot2` package if you already have `R`.
+To produce the eye-candy graphs, you can use either `R` or `Python`.

+For `R`, the script prompts whether it should install the `R:ggplot2` package if you already have `R`.
 Here are the list of dependencies for it:

  - [R]
  - [R:ggplot2] (the ggplot2 package for R)

+For `Python`, you can use either `python2` or `python3`.
+If you have `matplotlib` (optional) installed, then you can even generate the bar plot.
+Implementation for people from the python camp is merged from [@bchretien](https://github.com/bchretien/vim-profiler).
+It also supports a custom command to run in the exec mode.
+Feel free to hack your way!

 ### TODO